asherblooom/game/README.md

 ### Building the game

-- Run `make linux` if on linux or `make windows` if on windows
+- Run `make` in the root directory to build the game\
+_Note: this has only been tested on linux_
-- Run the resulting `game` file (located in the `bin` subdirectory)
+- Run the resulting `game` file (located in the home directory)

 ### Building the examples

-- Run `make examples` if on linux
+- Run `make examples`\
+_Note: this has only been tested on linux_
-- The example programs will be created in the location `examples/bin`
+- The example programs will be created in the `examples` directory

 ## Learning OpenGL and C++